firefighterduck/agda-setup/README.md

 This repository contains a simple Dev Container setup to use with VSCode and Agda.
 The following sections describe the basic steps to get a working Agda setup with VSCode Dev Containers.
+The contained Dockerfile can alternatively also be used to build a different setup based on the same image.

 ## Preliminaries
 Install VSCode and the DevContainers extension (unfortunately, this extension is proprietary and not available for VSCodium).